li4e/dreamio/README.md

 - **Axios**: Simplified API requests.
 - **Firebase**: Hosts static files like Terms and Privacy Policy.
 - **i18next**: Strongly typed localization strings, based on the base en dictionary.
-- **Google Translate API**: Utilized for translating prompts into English before sending them for art generation.
 - **Fastlane**: Used for automating the deployment process.

 ## Development Notes